Te Araroa Trail – Nelson (Zero Day)

-Long story short, this morning the hostel manager contacted me.
-During my text/phone conversations the ‘manager’ (with intellectual ability and charm of Donald Trump) refused to give me a bank account number, and told me to send cash in the post – which wasn’t going to do as I’ve lost cash in the post before.
-He got really irate when I asked for the owner’s number so I could explain it to them, and, hopefully, get their bank details.
-I never got the bank details and they never got paid.
+Long story short, this morning the hostel ‘manager’ (??) contacted me.
+He refused to give me a bank account number and told me to send cash in the post – which obviously I wasn’t going to do.
+He got extremely irate when I asked for the owner’s number so I could explain it to them, and, hopefully, get their bank details.
+I never got the bank details, and they never got paid.

 Back in the real world… This morning I spent a couple of hours in the ISite/DOC office, and further to checking the weather every few hours for the past 3 days, and changing my mind just as frequently, I’ve decided to skip the Richmond ranges – again!!
 Rain is heading in again at the weekend/next week right when I’ll be going over the peaks and the river crossings.